StakeSquid/ethereum-rpc-docker/docs/howto-avalanche-archive.md

 	DOMAIN={YOUR_DOMAIN}
 	WHITELIST={YOUR_INDEXER_MACHINE_IP}

+Also create a file named archive-config.json with the following content.

+	{
+		"state-sync-enabled": false,
+		"pruning-enabled": false
+	}

 The last step is to run the node using docker-compose.
 Enter the following on the command line.

 	docker-compose up -d